 Instituted Means of Grace – taught by Jesus

-Sacred Reading – SCRIPTURE: to prayerfully encounter and surrender to the Living God through the attending to Scripture.
+SCRIPTURE (Sacred Reading): to prayerfully encounter and surrender to the Living God through the attending to Scripture.
+Habit: Intersection Bible Reading Plan

-Sacred Conversation – PRAYER & FASTING: Prayer: to develop a continual openness and awareness of Christ’s presence living in me.
-Fasting: to let go of an appetite in order to rest and seek God on matters of deep concern for others, myself, and the world.
+UNPLUGGING (Sacred Denial): to let go of an appetite in order to rest and seek God on matters of deep concern for others, myself, and the world.
+Habit: Unplugging something weekly.

-Sacred Meal – COMMUNION: to be nourished by Christ, tasting the sweet depths of redemption.
+COMMUNION (Sacred Meal): to be nourished by Christ, tasting the sweet depths of redemption.
+Habit: Monthly Communion and regular table fellowship with family and sacred companions.

-Sacred Companions – COMMUNITY: to express and reflect the love of the Trinity by investing in and journeying with others.
+COMMUNITY (Sacred Companions): to express and reflect the love of the Trinity by investing in and journeying with others.
+Habit: Being an active participate in a class, small group, or house church.